thecodeteam/labs/README.md

     service to Mesos.
 Use the restart button to redeploy the Postgres service on a new host and see the data persist.
 4. [Kubernetes with libstorage integration on AWS](https://github.com/codedellemc/labs/tree/master/demo-kubernetes-with-libstorage)
+    - Take a test drive with a proposed feature for Kubernetes using libStorage for persistent applications.
+Start from scratch with the complete setup needed to run a functioning fork of Kubernetes on AWS.
+Then explore the different types of volume architectures available to Kubernetes pods to persist applications.

 ## Video